sparklelabs/sparklesite/README.md

 # sparklesite
-repo for files relating to the new site
+Repo for files relating to the new site